Golam Mohiuddin Chowdhury

-Golam Mohiuddin Chowdhury is a retired Major General of Bangladesh Army.
+Golam Mohiuddin Chowdhury is a retired major general of the Bangladesh Army.

 Early life

 Chowdhury graduated from Dhaka Dental College in 1982 with a Bachelor of Dental Surgery.
-He studied Oral & Maxillofacial Surgery at the Armed Forces Institute of Dentistry in Pakistan.
+He studied oral and maxillofacial surgery at the Armed Forces Institute of Dentistry in Pakistan.

 Career

-Chowdhury joined Bangladesh Army as an Oral & Maxillofacial Surgeon in 1989.
+Chowdhury joined the Bangladesh Army as an oral and maxillofacial surgeon in 1989.

-Chowdhury finished his Fellow of the college of physicians & surgeons (FCPS) on 1 July 2007.
+Chowdhury finished his Fellow of the College of Physicians & Surgeons (FCPS) on 1 July 2007.
 He was stationed at the Combined Military Hospital in Dhaka.
 He retired from service in 2021.

-Chowdhury also works as a consultant at the Evercare Hospital Dhaka.
+Chowdhury also works as a consultant at Evercare Hospital Dhaka.